Updated on 13-10-23

-Natya: it is basically a group performance but can be performed by solo dancer.
+Natya: it is basically a group performance but can be performed by solo dancers.
 The dancer uses different body postures for different characters.

 Music is in Carnatic style.
-The singer or the vocalists is called as nattuvanar.
-The singer may be guru of the dancer.
-The song can be in Tamil, Telugu, Kannada and Sanskrit. the instruments used are mridangham, nadaswaram, flute, violin, veena and cymbals.
+The singer or the vocalist is called nattuvanar.
+The singer may be the guru of the dancer.
+The song can be in Tamil, Telugu, Kannada and Sanskrit.
+The instruments used are mridangam, nadaswaram, flute, violin, veena and cymbals.

-The dance includes extensive foot and hand work along with facial especially eyes expressions.
-We can say that it is a combination of four elements music, expressions, beats and dance.
+The dance includes extensive foot and hand work along with facial expressions, especially eyes expressions.
+We can say that it is a combination of four elements: music, expressions, beats and dance.

 Some of the famous Indian dancers in this form of dance are Uday Shankar, Mrinalini Sarabhai, Mallika Sarabhai, Sonal ManSingh and many more.

 If you make any purchase via a link on this site, I may receive a small commission with no added cost to you.